dudolavida/dudolavida.github.io/_posts/2021-02-15-2-week-challenges.md

 ---

-As a lover of variety & low expectations, I started trying new things from one day to the next.
-'2-week challenges'?
-Not really no, I would just start doing something with regularity, and if it stuck after a 2-week period, it stuck.. otherwise onwards! & potentially back round!
+My recent 2 week adventures?

-Kind of like this blogging here, we're on week 3 day 2 :p The last 2 weeks of running in the snow.
+Well this blogging here, we're on week 3 day 2 :p The last 2 weeks of running in the snow.
 And day 17 on [Yoga with Adrienne][id2]'s "BREATH - A 30 day Yoga Journey".

 Adrienne calls her 30 days of Yoga, a 'journey', I like that.
 Enjoy the journey of your life, whether you have some regularity or variety.
 If you enjoy the present, chances are you'll be back again. ;)